joshuazhou744/sleep_recorder/README.md

 Startup:

-1. install all dependencies in requirements.txt of both gui and backend
+1. install all dependencies in requirements.txt of both gui and backend:

+  pip install -r requirements.txt
+  (for backend only)

-2. pull up 2 cli's, one in gui, one in backend
+3. pull up 2 cli's, one in gui, one in backend

-3. run in backend:
+4. run in backend:

 source .venv/bin/activate